-Samaritan House is a 16-bed State-certified treatment facility for adult men who have completed a detoxification program but are still recovering from alcohol or drug addiction.
+Samaritan House is a state-certified treatment facility for adult men who have completed a detoxification program but are still recovering from alcohol or drug addiction.
 Samaritah House provides 32 residential care beds and 18 transitional beds.
 Outpatient services are also available to former clients.

 What is the Samaritan House?

 Individuals actively participate in programs, including individual, group and family counseling, case management, relapse prevention and life skills training.
 They remain substance free and obtain full-time employment within 21 days of admission.
 Length of stay is anywhere from 3 to 9 months.

 What is the difference between Samaritan House’s certified halfway and sober living programs?